Juvenile rheumatoid arthritis

 JRA can also cause eye problems called uveitis, iridocyclitis, or iritis.
-There may be no symptoms, or the person may have:
+There may be no symptoms.
+When eye symptoms occur they can include:

 Tests and Exams

-The physical examination may show swollen, warm, and tender joints that hurt to move.
+The physical exam may show swollen, warm, and tender joints that hurt to move.
 The child may have a rash.
 Other signs include:

 - Rheumatoid factor